vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/humanoid.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Forbidden Transforms

+For transforms of humanoid bones, it MUST NOT have scales that have components of zero or negative.

 ## List of humanoid bones

 * Humanoid bones must unique in vrm.